alexandergolob/alexander-golob/src/pages/projects/city-of-methuen.md

       of a major former factory space, the creation of a self-sustaining artist residency program.
 The project attracted 14 artists from across Northeastern Massachusetts.
 Now, a vacant factory space is a hub for artists who host events both within the building and in city center.
+In the five months since its inception, the residency program has created permanent works of public art, and developed a series of performances and events.
     startingRow: 6
 images:
   - alt: a